metauni/metauni.github.io/mag/index.md

 </p>

 <!--<img width="800" alt="working" src="https://user-images.githubusercontent.com/320329/166119939-5cf4f2c2-3c28-45e2-994d-d0b118bc0145.png">-->
-We are currently preparing MAG1, a first course in algebraic geometry, which will be free and open to anyone with an Internet connection who is over the age of 13 (Roblox voice chat requires age verification).
+We are currently lecturing MAG1, a first course in algebraic geometry, which will be free and open to anyone with an Internet connection who is over the age of 13 (Roblox voice chat requires age verification).

 <p align="center">
   <span style="font-size:larger;"><a target="_blank" href="https://www.roblox.com/games/8165217582/The-Rising-Sea">Enter MAG</a></span>